 \begin{theorem} Given a compact abelian group $G$, with dual group denoted $\Gamma=\widehat{G}$, we have an isomorphism of commutative algebras

 and via this isomorphism, the functional defined by linearity and the following formula,

 for any $g\in\Gamma$, is the integration with respect to the unique uniform measure on $G$. \end{theorem}

-\begin{proof} This is something that we basically know, from chapters 8 and 9, coming as a consequence of the general results regarding the abelian groups and the commutative algebras developed there.
-To be more precise, and skipping some details here, the conclusions in the statement can be deduced as follows:

-(1) We can either apply the Gelfand theorem, from chapter 8 above, to the group algebra $C^*(\Gamma)$, which is commutative, and this gives all the results.
+\begin{proof} We can indeed apply the Gelfand theorem, from chapter 8, to the group algebra $C^*(\Gamma)$, which is commutative, and this gives all the results. \end{proof}

-(2) Or, we can use decomposition results for the compact abelian groups from chapter 9, and by reducing things to summands, once again we obtain the results. \end{proof}

 Summarizing, we have results in the finite case, and in the compact abelian case.
 With the remark that the proof in the compact abelian case was quite brief, but this result, coming as an illustration for more general things to follow, is not crucial for us.

 Let us discuss now the construction of the uniform probability measure in general.
 This is something quite technical, the idea being that the uniform measure $\mu$ over $G$ can be constructed by starting with an arbitrary probability measure $\nu$, and setting: